sndyx/hsl/README.md

 ### HSC (Housing Script Compiler)

-The compiler, is located in the `compiler` directory.
+The compiler is located in the `compiler` directory.
 The main entry point for the compiler is `Driver.kt`.
 The lexer and parser are both located in the `com.hsc.compiler.parse` namespace.
 The resultant AST (defined in `com.hsc.compiler.ir` along with the `Action` IR) is then lowered through